SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 If an older cluster needs to be adopted to the standards, it would be necessary to add metadata to existing images, possibly change their names and (if desired) change flavor names to the SCS naming schema or better add the `SCS-` flavors as additional flavors to avoid breaking users of the previously existing flavors.
 This would require significantly more time to do; we estimate this with around 0.2-1 person-hours per image or flavor.
-If this needed to be done more often or multiple times, some form of automation would be recommended, but this would also incur some upfront man-hour cost.
+If this needed to be done more often or multiple times, some form of automation would be recommended, but this would also incur some upfront person-hour cost.
 Additional costs could come up if no SSDs were provided for the cluster.
-This would require a hardware upgrade, incurring cost for hardware (120-200€ per Terabyte), server downtime as well as man-hours.
+This would require a hardware upgrade, incurring cost for hardware (120-200€ per Terabyte), server downtime as well as person-hours.
 The actual costs here are hard to estimate and would probably change from case to case.

 Nonetheless, it is to mention that in most cases, SCS compliance should be easily achievable for most OpenStack clusters